StackStorm/st2docs/docs/source/reference/action_output_streaming.rst

 Once requested, those API endpoints return any data which has been produced so far and after that, any new data which comes in when it's available.

+Similar to the CLI command, you can also use ``last`` for the execution id and ID of the execution which has been scheduled last will be used.

 2. Via the StackStorm Stream API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-